 - Put the couscous into a heatproof bowl.
 Add the saffron into the stock and pour over the couscous.
 Cover and leave to stand for 5 minutes or until all the stock has been absorbed.

 - Stir in the figs and pistachios.
 Season to your liking.

 - Now the couscous mixture is ready, it can be added to the turkey.
 Spoon some of the mixture into the neck end of the turkey.
 Fold the neck skin together and secure with either the wing tips or with a wooden cocktail stick.
 Leave some couscous for later.

 - Add the onion wedges into the cavity of the turkey (or, if you prefer, place them in the tin around the bird after it has been roasting for 40 minutes).

-- Spoon the remaining couscous around the turkey and roast for a further 25 minutes.
+- Spoon the remaining couscous around the turkey and roast for a further 25 minutes or until throughout.
 To test if the bird is cooked, pierce the thickest part of the thigh: the juices should run clear, steam should come from the middle and the meat should be white (not pink or red).
 The internal temperature should be around 75ºC.

 - Transfer the turkey to a serving platter, loosely cover with foil to keep warm and leave to rest for 10 minutes before carving.
 Remove the skin before serving, if desired.

 - Serve with the couscous and onions.